paulmadsenhbar/HIPs/pex.md

 ## Abstract

-This HIP specifies a binding of the DID Presentation Exchange pattern to IPFS & Hedera Consensus Service as part of the Guardian architecture.
+This HIP specifies a binding of the DIF Presentation Exchange pattern to IPFS & Hedera Consensus Service as part of the Guardian architecture.
+An authorized actor (e.g.an Auditor or Regulator) is able to access non-public attributes associated with a sustainability project by proof of their certications attached to an HCS message requesting that access.

 ## Motivation